Dr Stephanie Cussans Moran

-AHRC-Smithsonian IPS Fellowship, ‘Using multimedia and AI to investigate nonhuman perspectives in ecosystem conservation and natural history collections’.
-Collections-based research with the freshwater mussel collection in the Invertebrate Zoology department at the Smithsonian National Museum of Natural History, Washington DC, Jan-April 2022.
-Funded by the AHRC and sponsored by the US Government.
+Jan-April 2022: Project, ‘Using multimedia and AI to investigate nonhuman perspectives in ecosystem conservation and natural history collections’.
+Collections-based research with the freshwater mussel collection in the Invertebrate Zoology department at the Smithsonian National Museum of Natural History, Washington DC.
+AHRC-Smithsonian IPS Fellowship, funded by the AHRC and sponsored by the US Government.

 ‘Alien Perspective, a Speculative Weightless Sketch’, Transtechnology Research Reader 2019-21.
 January 2022.